ArJunGawali/MySql-to-Mongo/README.md

 Functions :

 1. migrate_all  --> Migrate all tables from mysql to mongodb

-    -Parameters :
+    - Parameters :
-        -1. mysqldb_dict ==> A Python dictionary of your mysql database details -Ex :
+        - 1. mysqldb_dict ==> A Python dictionary of your mysql database details
+                        -Ex :
                         ```
                             mysqldb_dict = {